Scooterlicious/Scooterlicious.github.io/hangman/readme.md

 I came up with the concept for David's Little Secret after having a flashback to a fun refrigerator set a friend had long ago with clothes for famous art (Birth of Venus, Michangelo's David).

-David's Little Secret is implemented in HTML, CSS, JavaScript, and uses jQuery and jQueryUI.

 Technologies
 ------------